apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     the connection is refused.
 In the case of a `core` client, it will result in a `org.apache.activemq.artemis.api.core.ActiveMQConnectionTimedOutException`.

+## Configuring Netty Native Transport

+Netty Native Transport support exists for selected OS platforms.
+This allows Apache ActiveMQ Artemis to use native sockets/io instead of Java NIO.

+These Native transports add features specific to a particular platform, generate less garbage, and generally improve performance when compared to Java NIO based transport.

+Both Clients and Server can benefit from this.

+Current Supported Platforms.
+-    Linux running 64bit JVM
+-    MacOS running 64bit JVM

+Apache ActiveMQ Artemis will by default enable the corresponding native transport if a supported platform is detected.

+If running on an unsupported platform or any issues loading native libs, Apache ActiveMQ Artemis will fallback onto Java NIO.

+#### Linux Native Transport

+On supported Linux platforms Epoll is used, @see https://en.wikipedia.org/wiki/Epoll.

+The following properties are specific to this native transport:

+-  `useEpoll` enables the use of epoll if a supported linux platform is running a 64bit JVM is detected.
+    Setting this to `false` will force the use of Java NIO instead of epoll.
+Default is `true`

+#### MacOS Native Transport

+On supported MacOS platforms KQueue is used, @see https://en.wikipedia.org/wiki/Kqueue.

+The following properties are specific to this native transport:

+-  `useKQueue` enables the use of kqueue if a supported MacOS platform running a 64bit JVM is detected.
+    Setting this to `false` will force the use of Java NIO instead of kqueue.
+Default is `true`

 ## Configuring Netty SSL

 Netty SSL is similar to the Netty TCP transport but it provides